silviamaggi/smd-com/_posts/2021-02-10-dark-patterns-in-user-interfaces.md

   - /it/uncategorized-it/dark-patterns-web/
   - /design/dark-patterns-in-user-interfaces/
 ---
-<p class="lead">Recently, I read a couple of compelling blog post about dark patterns in user interfaces copy that I want to share with you.
-They’re an essential read to understand what they are, how they’re used to deceive people and how to recognise them.</p>
+<p class="lead">Recently, I read a couple of compelling blog post about dark patterns in user interfaces copy.
+An essential read to understand what they are, how they’re used to deceive people and how to recognise them.</p>

 <!--more-->